rainwoodman/autodiffblogentry/main.rst

 Unlike the partial support of Fourier Transforms, none of the three packages we surveyed (TensorFlow, Theono and autograd) recognizes these resampling window operators.
-We are still a bit away from being able to implement our problem on top of existing generic AD software packages.
+Fully implementing these operators will remove the final barrier between a generic AD software and our cosmic initial condition problem.